ITAYC0HEN/website/content/post/2019-04-18-/index.md

            # A click on this action will trigger the function
            action.triggered.connect(self.cleaner)

-           # Add the action to the "Windows -&gt; Plugins" menu
+           # Add the action to the "Windows -> Plugins" menu
            pluginsMenu = main.getMenuByType(main.MenuType.Plugins)
            pluginsMenu.addAction(action)